Alabastron

 Context

 In the ancient Mediterranean, these vessels held scented oils, typically olive-oil based, rather than the Roman alcohol-based perfumes.
 The vessel is named 'Alabastron' because they were originally made of alabaster before glassmakers adapted the shape to the glass industry.
 Created by core-forming, this technique was first developed in the Near East but in the sixth century BCE, the industry moved west into to the Mediterranean.
-The Mediterranean vessels are classified into three successive groups, Group I, II, and III; this vessel falls under Group I. When the industry first was established in the west, Rhodes, Greece became a primary manufacturer.
-It's theorized that this technique was brought to the Mediterranean by Mesopotamian craftsmen who emigrated westwards in the seventh century BCE or was adopted by locals of Rhodes.
+The Mediterranean vessels are classified into three successive groups, Group I, II, and III; this vessel falls under Group I. Vessels from Group I are disproportionately found in Rhodes, Greece and due to indirect archaeological evidence it was theorized that this technique was brought to the Mediterranean by Mesopotamian craftsmen who emigrated westwards in the seventh century BCE or was adopted by locals of Rhodes.
+However, recent geochemical analyses of silica raw materials in Rhodian sand and that of the Group I vessels, may indicate that Rhodes was not the primary place of manufacture.
+Instead, the analyses propose the Levant as the place of primary manufacture - where raw materials were melted to produce raw glass chunks then transported to secondary production centers - with secondary workshops possibly being located in Rhodes where raw glass chunks were re-melted, coloured, and ultimately shaped into vessels (Blomme et al. 2016, 2).

 Made/Created